 “We have to have the right message.
 We don’t want to overly force that message.
 We want to make sure guys are themselves.
 But as an organization, it’s pretty obvious we have to get on base more.”

 "Band of idiots" means something altogether different for the Cubs, who are trying to change that perception about themselves.
-Now, just because Mueller could get on base as a player, it doesn't mean his personal ability can translate via lessons to, for example, Starlin Castro.
+Now, just because Mueller could get on base as a player, it doesn't mean his personal ability can transcend via lessons to, for example, Starlin Castro.
 No matter how good Mueller is at communicating.
 In fact, if there's any evidence at all, it's that players with patience are born, not made.
 But if Mueller could at least plant the idea in Castro's head that he could be a better hitter if he used the strike zone more effectively, "and here's how you might try," there's a chance he might get on base a little more often.
 And that would help the Cubs win.

 And if the Cubs at least set the expectation at the major league level that getting on base is important, word will trickle down to young players such as Albert Amora, Jorge Soler, Javier Baez and Kris Bryant.
 Maybe they'll adjust accordingly, maybe they won't have to, maybe they'll swing for the fences every time.
 But at least they'll know.